hazelcast/hazelcast-nodejs-client/README.md

 7. If the above check fails, then the Node.js client uses `JSON Serialization` by default.

 However, `JSON Serialization` is not the best way of serialization in terms of performance and interoperability between the clients in different languages.
-If you want the serialization to work faster or you use the clients in different languages, Hazelcast offers its own native serialization types, such as [`IdentifiedDataSerializable` Serialization](#1-identifieddataserializable-serialization) and [`Portable` Serialization](#2-portable-serialization).
+If you want the serialization to work faster or you use the clients in different languages, Hazelcast offers its own native serialization methods, such as [`IdentifiedDataSerializable` Serialization](#41-identifieddataserializable-serialization) and [`Portable` Serialization](#42-portable-serialization).

-Or, if you want to use your own serialization type, you can use a [Custom Serialization](#43-custom-serialization).
+Or, if you want to use your own serialization method, you can use a [Custom Serialization](#43-custom-serialization).

 > **NOTE: Hazelcast Node.js client is a TypeScript-based project but JavaScript does not have interfaces.
 Therefore, some interfaces are given to the user by using the TypeScript files that have `.ts` extension.
 In this guide, implementing an interface means creating an object to have the necessary functions that are listed in the interface inside the `.ts` file.
 Also, this object is mentioned as `an instance of the interface`.
 You can search the [API Documentation](http://hazelcast.github.io/hazelcast-nodejs-client/api/current/docs/) or GitHub repository for a required interface.**